QueryChat

 Quickly chat with a dataset.

-Creates a Shiny app with a chat sidebar and data table view – providing a quick-and-easy way to start chatting with your data.
+Creates a Shiny app with a chat sidebar and data view – providing a quick-and-easy way to start chatting with your data.

 Parameters